- What are the Gen Ed Requirements?

 The International Programs Office (IPO) assigns Gen Ed codes to international exchange courses.
 Follow the same procedure as with transfer credits (see previous FAQ), but take the course description to the International Programs Office.

 In some cases, yes.
 Many majors and many minors will give credit toward departmental requirements for courses taken abroad.
 Many departments encourage students to include study abroad in their plans.
 Students must get their study abroad courses approved by their academic advisors prior to departure, so they should find out as much information as possible about getting credit before you travel.
 The International Programs Office (IPO) can help you plan ahead if you are undeclared when you first seek advice.
-Many courses abroad can fulfill General Education and Global requirements as long as they fall within the guidelines for those areas.
+Many courses abroad can fulfill General Education requirements as long as they fall within the guidelines for those areas.
 Check with your academic advisor to be sure.
 (Note: It is not advisable to take the Basic Math Skills and/or Analytic Reasoning while abroad.)

 If I study abroad or on exchange in the US, will that change my Gen Eds?